Gallery finds art by Nazi-branded "degenerate" Dix

 His famous 1928 triptych "Metropolis," contrasts a crippled veteran surrounded by prostitutes in a Berlin red-light district while rich patrons dance in an American-style jazz club.

-When the Nazis took power in 1933, Hitler branded Dix a degenerate and had many of his most important works burnt.
+When the Nazis took power in 1933, Hitler branded Dix a degenerate and had many of his most important works burned.

 Gallery owners Peter Barth and Remmert tracked the works down at the Bavarian estate by accident.
 They were searching for other art on the estate owned by the daughter and granddaughter of the Duesseldorf collectors Hans and Martha Koch.